 Understanding Different Types of Air Filters

-- HEPA Filters: These are designed to capture at least 99.97% of particles as small as 0.3 microns.
-They are highly effective for removing pollen, dust mites, and smoke.
+- HEPA Filters: Capture at least 99.97% of particles as small as 0.3 microns.
+Highly effective for pollen, dust mites, and smoke.

-- Activated Carbon Filters: These filters excel at removing odors, gases, and chemical vapors.
-They use activated carbon to trap particles.
+- Activated Carbon Filters: Excel at removing odors, gases, and chemical vapors using activated carbon to trap particles.

-- Electrostatic Filters: These use an electric charge to attract and hold particles.
-They can be washable or disposable but offer less particle removal efficiency than HEPA filters.
+- Electrostatic Filters: Use electric charge to attract and hold particles.
+Can be washable or disposable but offer less efficiency than HEPA.

-- UV Filters: These use ultraviolet light to kill bacteria and viruses.
-They are often combined with HEPA or other filters.
+- UV Filters: Use ultraviolet light to kill bacteria and viruses.
+Often combined with HEPA or other filters.

-- Fiberglass Filters: These are inexpensive and disposable but offer the least filtration efficiency.
-They are suitable for basic use.
+- Fiberglass Filters: Inexpensive and disposable but least efficient.
+Suitable only for basic use.

 Considerations for NW Homes